Paul E. McNamara, Ph.D.

 Languages: English, Spanish

-Master of Science in Environmental Engineering, University of Illinois at Urbana Champaign
+Master of Science in Agricultural and Biological Engineering from University of Illinois at Urbana-Champaign

-Avelardo is pursuing his degree in Agricultural and Consumer Economics from the University of Illinois at Urbana-Champaign, with a concentration in Policy, International Development, and Trade, and a minor in French.
-Seeing first-hand how agriculture serves as a driver for economic growth and improved livelihoods, Avelardo’s semester in Sierra Leone allowed him to discern his academic interests early on.
-Avelardo’s experience with communities urban and rural, national and international across the US and West Africa has equipped him to create and manage media for a variety of cultures and needs.
+Experiencing first-hand how agriculture serves as a driver for economic growth and improved livelihoods, Avelardo’s semester in Sierra Leone allowed him to discern his academic interests early on.
+Avelardo’s experience with communities urban and rural, national and international across the US, Central Africa, and West Africa has equipped him to create and manage media for a variety of cultures and needs.

-From translating documents, to managing the web platform and circulating key tools, Avelardo works to support communications for multiple donor-funded projects, designs strategic communication plans that align with USAID and Feed the Future guidelines, manages the program’s web platform, performs knowledge management functions, and circulates key tools.
+From translating documents, to managing the web platform and circulating key tools, Avelardo works to support communications for multiple donor-funded projects, designs strategic communication plans that align with USAID and Feed the Future guidelines, and serves as a project manager overseeing the development of Information and Communication Technologies for extension strengthening.

 Pursuing a Bachelor of Science in Agricultural and Consumer Economics, Concentration: Policy, International Trade, and Development, University of Illinois at Urbana-Champaign